Kingcharly/Kingcharly/README.md

 ## Hi there 👋

+- s👨‍🎓 I'm a final year civil engineering undergraduate student
 - 🔭 I’m currently working on Applying Machine Learning Techniques in predicting building collapse in Nigeria
 - 🌱 I’m currently learning Machine Learning

 <!--
 **Kingcharly/Kingcharly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.